 - Family teams are highly encouraged.

-- Camp set up on Dec 29th.
-All tents MUST be set up inside the Trail.
-NO Tents on the outer grass.
+- Camp set up is on Dec 29th .
+All tents MUST be set up along the course.
+NOT on the running trail.

 - NO Open Fires

 - NO RV’s